svorkoetter/PiBlank/README.md

-# piblank - GPIO to Key Presses and Display Power Management
+# piblank - Raspberry Pi Display Power Management

 The `piblank` utility is a screen saver daemon for use with Raspbian, intended to be launched from your X11 session manager's auto-start file.
 It monitors X11